-- A. Motions pursuant to Penal Code § 1538.5 must - 1) describe and list the specific items of evidence which are the subject of the motion; - 2) specifically state the legal basis which will be relied upon; and
+- A. Motions pursuant to Penal Code § 1538.5 must - describe and list the specific items of evidence which are the subject of the motion; - 2) specifically state the legal basis which will be relied upon; and - 3) cite the specific authorities relied upon.

-- 3) cite the specific authorities relied upon. - B. If the motion relates to a warrantless search - 1) the People's response must state the justification for the seizure and may include declarations, - 2) the Court at the commencement of the hearing may - a. require the defense to state the basis for the alleged Fourth Amendment violation. - b. require an offer of proof from the People why there is no such violation and - c. then confine the taking of evidence to material controverted issues. - C. Harvey-Madden notice.
+- B. If the motion relates to a warrantless search - 1) the People's response must state the justification for the seizure and may include declarations, - 2) the Court at the commencement of the hearing may - a. require the defense to state the basis for the alleged Fourth Amendment violation. - b. require an offer of proof from the People why there is no such violation and - c. then confine the taking of evidence to material controverted issues. - C. Harvey-Madden notice.
 Whenever there is an issue in a motion with regards to either: - 1) People v.
 Harvey, (1958) 156 Cal.
 App.
 2d 516, People v.
 Madden, (1970) 2 Cal.3d 1017, and their progeny, or - 2) The existence of an arrest warrant (People v.
 Romanoski (1984) 157 Cal.
 App.
-3d 353, 360), then motion and the memorandum of points and authorities must so indicate. - D. Motions to traverse or quash must be brought before the judge who signed the search warrant that is the subject of the motion.
+3d 353, 360), then motion and the memorandum of points and authorities must so indicate. - D. Motions to Traverse, Quash, or Suppress - 1) A motion to traverse, quash, or suppress should first be brought before the judge who signed the search warrant at issue. - 2) Any counsel who knows or learns that the motion to traverse, quash, or suppress is related to another such motion must promptly: - a. file a "Notice of Related Motion to Traverse, Quash, or Suppress" with the Criminal Master Calendar Department, - b. serve all parties with a copy of the notice, and - c. provide a courtesy copy to each judge hearing a related motion. - 3) For purposes of this rule, "related" means: - a. both motions concern one or more of the same defendants and the same alleged events, occurrences, transactions, or property; or - b. both motions involve substantially identical warrants. - 4) A Notice of Related Motion to Traverse, Quash, or Suppress shall contain the defendants' names, case numbers, and, if applicable, warrant numbers for the related motions to traverse, quash, or suppress. - 5) Notwithstanding subsection 1 above, the Court may reassign some or all related motions to one judge.